azproduction/lmd/README.md

-    "ie": true,         // set false if script will run only in modern browsers [default=true] "race": true,       // set true if you are performing parallel loading of the same resource [default=false] "cache_async": true,// depend on cache flag, enables localStorage cache for require.async() [default=false] }
+    "ie": true,         // set false if script will run only in modern browsers [default=true] "race": true,       // set true if you are performing parallel loading of the same resource [default=false] "cache_async": true,// depend on cache flag, enables localStorage cache for require.async() [default=false] "parallel": true    // enables parallel loading [default=false]
+                        // - if you are using parallel loading you are doing something wrong...
+                        // - resources will be executed in **load order**!
+And passed to callback in list order }
 ```